-Our research program on Flames is focused on exploring and targeting alternative methodologies for the suppression and control of fires.
-In terms of fire suppression, for example, we are currently focused on two promising approaches: one based on electric fields, the other on powerful acoustic perturbations.
+Our research program on flames is focused on developing alternative methodologies for the suppression and control of fires (1, 2).
+We are currently focused on several promising approaches to control flames: one, based on electric fields; the other, on powerful acoustic perturbations.

 The second approach provides oscillatory perturbations to the flame with acoustic waves.
 We are exploring the required acoustic conditions necessary for extinction.
 Our goal is to understand the fundamental physics and potential applications of using sound to manipulate combustive processes.